10 Best Indigenous Nigerian Food To Enjoy On A Trip

 Eba is a popular Nigerian staple food made from dried, grated cassava flour called garri.
 The preparation involves pouring boiling water over the garri and stirring continuously until it reaches a dough-like consistency.
 Eba is typically served with a variety of soups, and one of the most delicious combinations is with Afang Soup.

 Afang Soup, a dish native to the Efik people of southeastern Nigeria, combines Afang leaves (similar to spinach) and water leaves.
 These leaves are cooked with various meats such as smoked fish, snails, and beef and other ingredients like crayfish, periwinkles, and stockfish.
-The soup is thickened with ground egusi seeds and flavored with palm oil, which gives it a rich, vibrant colour.
+The soup is thickened with ground egusi seeds and flavored with palm oil, which gives it a rich, vibrant color.
 A medley of spices, onions, and pepper lends the soup its distinctive, aromatic taste.

 The combination of Eba and Afang Soup offers a unique gastronomic experience, as the stretchy, smooth texture of the Eba complements the hearty, flavorful soup.
 To eat, tear off a small piece of Eba, mold it into a ball using your fingers, and dip it into the Afang Soup, scooping up the meat and vegetables.
 This delightful meal is a must-try for anyone interested in Nigeria’s rich culinary culture.